 If you'd like to offer your book as a paperback and/or audiobook, also take into account:

-Self-publishing firms vs. freelancersAn all-in-one self-publishing firm acts like a publishing company in that they'll handle the necessary tasks to launch your book, such as editing, cover design, and file formatting.
-However, unlike a publisher, they will charge you for these services.
+As for marketing, an indie author is responsible for promoting their own book.
+Yes, it's possible to generate sales using only free marketing (ex, promoting on BookTok), however, paid ads can accelerate your reach.
+The vast majority of indie authors don't personally do all of the tasks listed above.
+They rely on specialized professionals for help.
+Yes, they come at a cost.
+However, as mentioned, an indie author can keep 100% of a book's royalties.
+So, if your book does well, you can easily pay yourself back, plus turn a big profit.
+You have four main options for completing the various self-publishing tasks: If you want to self-publish a successful book at a fair price, without having to do the work yourself, let my company, Galdi Media, handle your project Self-publishing firms vs. freelancersAn all-in-one self-publishing firm like Galdi Media can handle the necessary tasks to launch your book, such as editing, cover design, and file formatting.
+We'll give you what you need to add to Amazon's self-publishing platform, KDP (Kindle Direct Publishing), assuring it meets all requirements.
+However, unlike other companies that offer similar services, we let you keep 100% of your royalties.
 With freelancers, you'd hire various professionals to take care of certain aspects of your book's launch.
 For instance, someone can design your cover while someone else formats your manuscript for paperback printing.
 The advantage of a self-publishing firm over freelancers is that it serves as a single point of contact for the entire publishing process.
 If you'd like, you can step back, have the firm complete every step of the process for you, and then simply check their work for approval.
-If this option seems appealing to you, I recommend a self-publishing package from BookBaby, along with their editing service.
-Though BookBaby's packages are affordable, you may be able to get your book live for cheaper if you worked with various freelancers and/or handled certain tasks yourself.
-You wouldn't have a single point of contact through the process, though.
+If this option seems appealing to you, I recommend a self-publishing package from Galdi Media.
 Below, I offer more detail on the steps involved in self-publishing.
-If you feel you can effectively do any yourself, you can save money going that way.
-However, if you lack the expertise or time to properly complete a step yourself, I'd suggest working with a freelancer (I recommend some for you, below).
+If you feel you can effectively do any yourself, you can, while letting Galdi Media handle the rest.
 Editing for self-published booksManuscript editing is a crucial step of the publishing process.
 An indie author who puts out an unedited book for sale will come off as an amateur if readers notice issues like plot holes or excessive typos and mention them in reviews.
 People who read the reviews likely won't buy the book and people who wrote the reviews likely won't buy your next book.
 Even if you're a great self-editor, I strongly suggest you bring in at least one professional to go through your manuscript with an outside perspective.
 Four types of editing exist.
 Ideally, you'd want an editor, or multiple editors, to address your manuscript with all four kinds:

+If you'd like to choose your own categories and keywords, a tool that can help is Publisher Rocket.
+If you'd rather not pick your own categories and keywords, or write your own book description, Galdi Media can do this all for you.
 Self-publishing a paperback bookOnce you've made your e-book version on Amazon's author platform, you can create a paperback.
 These physical books are printed on-demand, ie when someone orders one, Amazon's printing machines will produce one and it'll be sent off for shipping.
 As the author, you don't need to worry about managing inventory or mailing copies.
 Your paperback can be purchased by consumers from Amazon's website.
 In addition, it'll also become available in catalogs for order by libraries and physical bookstores.
 So, if you've made a paperback version through Amazon, it can theoretically show up on the shelves of a library or bookstore.
 Here's what you'll need to create a paperback:

+Formatting a paperback on your own, without experience, can be quite tedious.
+At Galdi Media, we can format a paperback for you.
 Self-publishing an audiobook on AudibleAudiobook retailer Audible, owned by Amazon, has been growing a lot in popularity.
 Indie writers can publish audiobooks directly on Audible via its author platform, ACX.
 Here's what you'll need to create an audiobook:

 If you want to go with a professional narrator, here are your three main options: